Surrogacy in Ukraine and Georgia

 Natalie has co-written an article with Lucy Theis QC for Family Law about the leading surrogacy case of Re X and Y (2008), the UK's first parental order to be granted following an international commercial surrogacy arrangement, and in which NGA represented the...

-How we can help you with surrogacy in Ukraine or Georgia
+Our legal services for surrogacy in Ukraine or Georgia

-Top tier legal advice and representation
+Top tier legal representation

 Still have questions?